DRIVING SAFELY IN THE UAE

 Defensive and aggressive driving

 Youngsters are more prone to aggressive driving, which involves breaking traffic rules and crossing the speed limit; they mainly do it for fun.
-Well, this isn’t so much fun when for your guardians who clean up the mess you make.
+Well, this isn’t so much fun for your guardians, who clean up the mess you make.
 It isn’t a good idea and not only puts your life at risk but also triggers the anger of other drivers, resulting in a conflict.
 Defensive driving is the total opposite of aggressive driving, involving driving calmly, following all the rules, maintaining a safe distance, and keeping cool in a traffic jam.
-Try to do defensive driving only, as it will not help others but also help you.
-Even though it’s illegal in the UAE, there will always be some people who are habitual of overtaking, so always check your blind spots and side mirrors when changing lanes or pulling into a slip road.
+Try to do defensive driving only, as it will not only help It is always wise to prioritize safety over speed and arrive a few minutes late rather than risking your life and the lives of others on the road.
+Stay courteous and vigilant behind the wheel to make the roads safer for everyone.

 Pedestrian Crossing

 No matter how urgent your situation is, you must always remain aware of the fact that pedestrians have priority.
 Drive safely and respect the rights of pedestrians on the road.
 Halt the car and give way to the pedestrians stepping onto the pedestrian crossing.
-Violating this principle will slap a fine of Dh500 and six black points.
+Violating this principle will result in a fine of Dh500 and six black points.
 Stopping at the pedestrian crossing will also cost you a Dh500 fine.
+By abiding by the traffic rules and being mindful of pedestrians, you contribute to creating a safer environment for everyone on the road.